Have questions about West Australian Ballet?

 There are many factors to take into account when bringing children to a WAB production.
 Firstly, you know the temperament of your child better than we do.
 If you believe your child can sit patiently and quietly through the production (often between 1.5 and 2 hours) then they are welcome.

 Secondly, some shows are more suitable than others for varying reasons.
-At this stage, there is no known nudity in any of WAB’s 2016 main stage productions.

 I want to see my favourite dancer performing.
 When will I know what date they are dancing?